Property and Invariant Functions¶

 this is the same as something like

-.
+(authorized-by 'governance-ks-name).
 Pact’s property checking system

 currently does not analyze the body of a capability when it is used for